 Professor Wang with Professor Roel Sterckx (Head, Department of East Asian Studies) and Professor Hans van de Ven (Chairman of the Faculty Board)

 The first Chinese historian to be honoured by the University, Professor Wang is Chairman of the East Asian Institute and a Professor of the Faculty of Arts and Social Sciences at NUS and a former Vice-Chancellor of the University of Hong Kong.
 His work focuses primarily on Chinese history and the history of relations between Southeast Asia and China.
 His publications since 2000 include The Chinese Overseas: From Earthbound China to the Quest for Autonomy, Don’t Leave Home: Migration and the Chinese, Anglo-Chinese Encounters since 1800: War, Trade, Science and Governance, Diasporic Chinese Ventures, Divided China: Preparing for Reunification, 883-947, China and Its Cultures: From the Periphery (in Chinese) and Chinese Civilization and China’s Road Ahead (in Japanese translation).
-Click here for the full press release.
-Click here to watch the ceremony.

 Mrs Laurie is one of twelve of the University’s very best teaching talents, who have been honoured at the annual Pilkington Prizes awards ceremony.
 The Pilkington Teaching Prizes were established in 1994 by businessman and alumnus of Trinity, Sir Alastair Pilkington during his term as Chairman of the Cambridge Foundation.
 The aim was to ensure that excellence in teaching at the University was given proper recognition.

 Mrs Laurie of Selwyn College is a Senior Language Teaching Officer at the Faculty of Asian and Middle Eastern Studies.
 She has run the Japanese language teaching programme for more than twenty years and is credited with transforming it with a combination of superb efficiency and true commitment.
 Haruko's dedication, and her rich knowledge of Japanese language and culture, has won the respect of her peers and students alike.
-Click here for the full press release.

 Congratulations to George Mak, a 2nd year student in the Department of East Asian Studies who was shortlisted for the 2nd Sir George Staunton Prize of the Royal Asiatic Society for his article 'Laissez-faire or Active Intervention?
 The Nature of the British Bible Society's Patronage of the Translation of the Chinese union version.'
 The article will be published in a future issue of the Journal of the Royal Asiatic Society.